polyfy/polylith/readme.md

    - This is where we work with the code, often from a REPL.
    - It contains all libraries, components and bases in the workspace, which is specified in `./deps.edn`.
    - If we have any [profiles](#profile) then they are defined in `./deps.edn`.
-   - Any extra code, that is not part of a component or base, lives under the `development` folder.
+   - Any extra code, that is not part of a component or base, lives under the `development` directory.
 2. Any `deployable` project:
    - Used to build deployable artifacts, e.g.: lambda functions, REST API's, libraries, tools, ...and more.
    - Lives under the `projects` directory where each project has its own directory.